lucianomilen/react-mobx-styledcomponents/README.md

-# react-mobx-styledcomponents
-Boilerplate for a React project, using MobX to manage state and styled-components to deal with styles.
+Boilerplate for a React project, using MobX (with @decorators) to manage state and styled-components to deal with styles.